-Due to the employment concentration of migrant workers upon unskilled labour in combination with cyclically sensitive industries, the rise of unemployment rates of foreign workers has been more pronounced, i.e., by 2.1 percentage points to 10.2 percent in 2009.
+Due to the employment concentration of migrant workers upon unskilled labour in combination with cyclically sensitive industries, the rise of unemployment rates of foreign workers has been more pronounced in the respective recessions, i.e., by 2.1 percentage points to 10.2 percent in 2009.
 In the economic upswing of 2010 and 2011 the decline in unemployment was somewhat more pronounced - with the exception of foreign women, where the unemployment rate continued to rise.
-In 2013 the unemployment rate of foreign workers increased by one percentage point, i.e. somewhat faster than for the national average of 0.6 percentage points.
+In 2015 the unemployment rate of foreign workers increased by 1.5 percentage point vs 2014, i.e. somewhat faster than for the national average of 0.8 percentage points.

 The differential in unemployment rates between men and women has a strong cyclical component.
 In periods of dynamic economic growth, unemployment rates of men decline rapidly while they tend to be more stable for women.
 As a result, in the late 1990s, the unemployment rate of women surpassed the rate of men.
-With the onset of the recession in 2001, the unemployment rate of men increased by that much that it exceeded the female rate.
+With the onset of the recession in 2001, the unemployment rate of men increased significantly such that it exceeded the female rate.
 Ever since then the unemployment rate of men surpassed the rate of women, even though the gender gap in the unemployment rate declined to 0.2 percentage points in 2008.
-With the financial crisis in 2009 the gender gap in the unemployment rate increased again to 1.6 percentage points, declined in the economic upswing but remained at 1.2 percentage points in 2013.
+With the financial crisis in 2009 the gender gap in the unemployment rate increased again to 1.6 percentage points, declined in the economic upswing of 2010/2011 but increased ever since then again and stood at 1.5 percentage points in 2015.